HB1596 (2024) Detail

 (c) For visual media, the text of the disclosure shall appear in a size that is easily readable by the average viewer and no smaller than the largest font size of other text appearing in the visual media.
 If the visual media does not include any other text, the disclosure shall appear in a size that is easily readable by the average viewer.
 For visual media that is video, the disclosure shall appear for the duration of the video.

-IV.(a) A candidate whose appearance, action, or speech is depicted through the use of a deceptive and fraudulent deepfake in violation of paragraph II may seek injunctive or other equitable relief prohibiting the publication of such deceptive and fraudulent deepfake.
+IV.(a) A candidate or election official whose appearance, action, or speech is depicted through the use of a deceptive and fraudulent deepfake in violation of paragraph II may seek injunctive or other equitable relief prohibiting the publication of such deceptive and fraudulent deepfake.

 V. This section shall not apply to any of the following:

-(a) An interactive computer service provider or user as defined in 47 U.S.C. section 230 unless such provider or user was the creator of the deepfake prohibited by paragraph II.
+(a) An interactive computer service provider as defined in 47 U.S.C. section 230 for content provided by another party.

 VI.
 The provisions of this section are severable.
 If any provision of this section or its application is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application.